-The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including trade and other receivables, amount due from an associate, deposits paid, other financial assets, pledged deposits and bank balances) which are subject to impairment assessment under HKFRS 9.
+The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including trade and other receivables, lease receivables, amount due from an associate, deposits paid, loan receivables, pledged deposits and bank balances) which are subject to impairment assessment under HKFRS 9.
 The amount of ECL is updated at the end of each reporting period to reflect changes in credit risk since initial recognition.